yuriybabenko/multi-repo-merge-test/readme.txt

-Text in multi-repo-merge-test-old-source repository on main branch
+Text in multi-repo-merge-test-old-source repository on main branch.

+This text added on `other-changes` branch.